 Otonashi awakens to find himself in the afterlife.
-Yuri, a rifle-toting girl and member of Afterlife Battlefront, explains that they are dead and need his help fighting against Tenshi, who is trying to destroy their world.
+Yuri, a rifle-toting girl and member of Afterlife Battlefront, explains that they are no longer living and need his help fighting against Tenshi, who is trying to destroy their world.
 Unable to believe what she says, Otonashi decides he should speak with her before making any decisions, but things don’t go as planned.

-We take a look into the purgatorial world where teenagers who never got the chance to enjoy their adolescence spend time accepting death.
+We take a look into the purgatorial world where teenagers who never got the chance to enjoy their adolescence spend time accepting .
 But some residents strongly resent being sent over.